radanalyticsio/oshinko-cli/rest/HACKING.md

 parameters in `server-ui-template.yaml` that may be set to launch oshinko using alternate images:

-* OSHINKO_SERVER_IMAGE  -- the oshinko-rest image
+* OSHINKO_SERVER_IMAGE  -- the oshinko-rest image (required, defaulted)
-* OSHINKO_CLUSTER_IMAGE -- the spark image used to create clusters
+* OSHINKO_CLUSTER_IMAGE -- the spark image used to create clusters (not required)
-* OSHINKO_WEB_IMAGE     -- the oshinko-webui image
+* OSHINKO_WEB_IMAGE     -- the oshinko-webui image (required, defaulted)

+Note that the oshinko-rest image already contains a default setting for which spark image to use, so the OSHINKO_CLUSTER_IMAGE parameter in the template is initially blank.

+If you want to see what spark image will be used, running the oshinko-rest image like this will print the image default:

+    $ docker run --rm radanalyticsio/oshinko-rest oshinko-rest-server --info

 Example using images which have been pushed to the integrated registry at 172.30.159.57:5000 for project "myproject":